 - Auxiliary websites

 Google Structured Data Testing Tool

-Of course, Google has its own tool to help you validate and test the syntactic correctness and alignment to Google recommendations of your schema markup and its called Google Structured Data Testing Tool.
+Of course, Google has its own tool to help you validate and test the syntactic correctness and alignment to Google recommendations of your schema markup and its called Google Structured Data Testing Tool (SDTT).
 It is the most widespread free tool and at the same time very easy to use with understandable and functional results.
 Let’s see how it works.